 1 teaspoon grated lemon peel (trace)

 Set aebleskiver pan on burner at low, to preheat.
-When read to cook, turn heat up to medium or just a bit higher.
+When ready to cook, turn heat up to medium or just a bit higher.
 Either spray" each cup with oil or use a 1/8th teaspoon of extra virgin olive oil or expeller pressed canola oil.

 Separate eggs, placing whites into smaller mixing bowl.
-Put two egg yolks in with milk.
-Beat egg whites and cream of tarter with clean beaters at high speed until stiff.
+Put yolks in with milk.
+Beat egg whites with clean beaters at high speed until stiff or sponge like.
 Set aside.

-Mix flour and cardamom with milk.
+Mix flour, Ener-G Baking Powder and cardamom with milk.
 Beat until smooth.

 Turn heat up under aebleskiver pan.

 Gently fold the egg whites into the batter until evenly distributed.